DannyArends/DaNode/README.md

     redirecturl  = index.php
     coindaemon   = no

+UPDATE THE HOSTS FILE

-If you don't own the domain, redirect the domain to your local IP address using the hosts file
+If you don't own the domain, redirect the domain to your local IP address using the hosts file:

     sudo nano /etc/hosts